justicebangura/Project-1/README.md

 **Question:** How has the bank market fluctuated over the past 5 years (2019-2023), and why?

 After calculating the daily returns, we were able to calculate the cumulative returns which is displayed in the plot below.
 We can see a rapid decline in the cumulative returns for the top 3 US banks as well as the bank index in 2020 with the onset of COVID-19.
 This is likely due to the instability and high volatility the market faced during the pandemic, as well as the drastic increase in unemployment rates which negatively impacts bank profitability.
-The cumulative returns for the top 3 US banks and the bank index steadily increase and peak in 2022 – likely due to rapid increase of fed interest rates in 2022.
-Thereafter, cumulative returns decline over the first half of 2022, then remaining stable through the end of 2023.
+The cumulative returns steadily increase and peak in 2022, then decline over the first half of 2022 – likely due to rapid increase of fed interest rates in 2022.
+Thereafter, they remain stable through the end of 2023.

 ![Cumulative Returns](Figures/cumulative_returns_plot.png)